-The Côte d’Ivoire Economic Inclusion into Value Chains pilot explores how to increase the earnings of the poorest smallholder farmers, by connecting them to value chains.
+The Côte d’Ivoire Economic Inclusion into Value Chains pilot has explored ways to increase the earnings of the poorest smallholder farmers by connecting them to value chains.
 The core of this approach is to simultaneously help farmers increase their productivity while also developing the market for their produce by supporting other actors in the chain, such as rice mills.

-The rice value chain is the focus of the pilot.
-Since even the poorest households grow rice, the rice value chain has a high potential for inclusive employment and income generation.
+The pilot focuses on the rice value chain, which has a high potential for inclusive employment and income generation given the widespread cultivation of rice even among the poorest households.
 Rice is also a strategic crop for the country and has the potential for value addition, and thus higher prices for the farmers.

 The pilot is conducted in partnership with the Côte d’Ivoire Productive Social Safety Net (PSSN) project.
-The PSSN provides 125,000 households with quarterly cash transfers of 60 USD for three years.
-It also supports its beneficiaries to develop or expand its economic activities through entrepreneurship training, savingsgroups, small business grants, and coaching.
+The PSSN provides 125,000 households with quarterly cash transfers of US$60 for three years.
+It also supports its beneficiaries to develop or expand its economic activities through entrepreneurship training, savings groups, small business grants, and coaching.
 Under this pilot, it is examined whether this could also be done by linking them to a value chain, and to explore synergies arising from combining approaches.

-Côte d’Ivoire Economic Inclusion into Value Chains – Concept note
+- Côte d’Ivoire Economic Inclusion into Value Chains – 2019 Progress Report (English)

 The pilot supports the following three activities: